humbletim/glm-js/_posts/2015-01-20-Github-Pages.md

 _* JavaScript Processing Unit_

-Coding along these lines, math code can be crafted more portably across space, time, platform and environment.
+By using consistent conventions, math code be crafted in a more portable way across space, time, platform and environment.

 <a id=examples></a>
 #### Examples